Updates: August 2024

 • carefully factcheck its products and authenticate the outputs

-• carry out due diligence, including supplier due diligence, on the AI tools you use and consider the often-limited warranties offered by providers and contained in their terms of use
+• carry out due diligence (including supplier due diligence) on the AI tools you use and consider the often-limited warranties offered by providers and contained in the terms of use

-• ensure that appropriate staff protocols and guidance are provided around employees’ use of such tools if they are permitted
+• make sure that appropriate staff protocols and guidance are provided around employees’ use of such tools if they are permitted

 Where applicable to procurement, you should carefully negotiate key contractual terms of warranties, indemnities and limitations on liability with vendors.
 This includes any relevant source code agreements.